Brandon-Morision/RPG_Gaming_System/README.md

-RPG Battle Game - README
+RPG Battle Game

 Introduction
-This is a simple command-line role-playing game (RPG) where the player controls a character and engages in turn-based battles against enemies.
-The player can choose from different actions such as attacking, using special moves, and utilizing items from an inventory.
-The game includes a leveling system where the player can gain experience and become stronger.
+This is a command-line role-playing game (RPG) where the user controls a character and fights foes in turn-based combat.
+The options available to the player include attacking, employing special techniques, and using inventory items.
+Through the game's leveling system, players can advance in strength and experience.

 Features
-Character Customization: The player can name their character.
+Character Personalization: The user has the option to give their character a name.
-Turn-based Combat: Fight against enemies with options to attack, use special moves, and use items.
+Combat is turn-based; you can strike, execute special techniques, and use objects to combat your adversaries.
-Inventory System: Collect and use items like health potions and attack boosts.
+Inventory System: Gather and utilize things such as attack enhancements and healing potions.
-Leveling System: Gain experience points (XP) after each battle to level up.
+Leveling System: After every combat, get experience points (XP) to advance in level.
-Special Moves: Each character has a unique special move that can be used after a cooldown.
+Special Moves: Following a cooldown, each character can use a different special move.
 Dynamic AI: Enemies make decisions during combat, choosing between regular attacks and special moves.
 Requirements
 C++ compiler (e.g., g++)